ys2542/Event-Search-and-Ticket-Recommendation/README.md

 ## Deployment
 Deployment Environment: Amazon EC2
 [demo link](http://54.202.63.63/Event-Search-Recommendation-Engine/)

 ## Test
-Tool: Apache JMeter

-We can see the peak throughput happens between 1000 and 2000 threads, so we can test more data points between 1000 and 2000 threads.
-The throughput will be around 150qps.
+I use Apache JMeter to test the maximum QPS.
+The peak throughput happens between 1000 and 2000 threads, so I can test more data points between 1000 and 2000 threads.
+The throughput will be around 150QPS.
 When I used 2500 threads, I got errors, which means the memory size is my server's bottleneck.
 ### Summarized report
 ![alt text](/demo/3.png)